glpi-project/glpi/apirest.md

 ## Glossary

 Endpoint
-:   Resource available though the api.
+:   Resource available though the API.
-    The endpoint is the URL where your api can be accessed by a client application
+    The endpoint is the URL where your API can be accessed by a client application

 Method
 :   HTTP verbs to indicate the desired action to be performed on the identified resource.